chhinsras/fluentpos/README.md

   </p>
 </p>

+## Archived

+Archiving this REPO and will create new project using Microservice Architecture within this same handle.

 ### About fluentpos

 Having quite a lot of experience with POS & Inventory Management system, we set out to build out a full fledged open source system using our favorite tech stack and tools.
 Modular development was a prime requirement for us when we got started.
 Adapting to a Microservice architecture was the first choice we had.
 But given the complexities with the mentioned architecture, we decided to stay away from it atleast for the starting.